Reuben9027/kmkss_img_tool/README.md

 - [json-simple](https://code.google.com/archive/p/json-simple/) - Licensed under the Apache License 2.0

 # kmkss_img_tool
- An extraction tool for a certain ps2 visualnovel
+ An extraction tool for a certain PS2 visual novel

- //note: havent fully tested this ingame tho it boots the game
+ **CAN'T GUARANTEE TO WORK HAVENT FULLY TESTED A FULL GAME**

+**USE AT YOUR OWN RISK**

-This project is based on amg_codec_tool's documentation (rev 0.5) https://code.google.com/archive/p/amg-codec-tool/ and applied to java to make a custom extraction program for amg's sister game kmkss
+This project is based on amg_codec_tool's documentation (rev 0.5) https://code.google.com/archive/p/amg-codec-tool/ and applied to Java to make a custom extraction program for amg's sister game kmkss

-//refer in amg_codec_tool's doc for indepth information about the structure of ps2 iso and files associated with it.
+//refer to amg_codec_tool's doc for in-depth information about the structure of ps2 iso and files associated with it.

 ## How to use: